 Close Out 2018 Tip #5: Conduct a Retrospective

-In Scrum Agile, there is something called a Retrospective, a Retro for short.
+In Scrum Agile, we do something called a Retrospective, a Retro for short.
 A Retro is a meeting that takes place at the end of each iteration, or sprint, to identify three things:

 - What didn’t work well?

-- What could be done better next time?
+- Is there anything that we could do better next time?